She Said Yes: The Unlikely Martyrdom of Cassie Bernall

 She Said Yes: The Unlikely Martyrdom of Cassie Bernall is a memoir by Misty Bernall about the life of her daughter Cassie Bernall who was killed during the Columbine High School massacre on April 20, 1999.

 The book was published by Plough Publishing and released on September 1, 1999.
 It includes a foreword by Madeleine L'Engle.
+In September 2000 Pocket Books first printed their paperback edition.

 The book spent five weeks on The New York Times Best Seller list, peaking at No. 8.

 Background

 The book was published a little over four months after the death of Cassie Bernall in the Columbine High School Massacre.

 Contents

 The book details the life of Cassie Bernall and her family's grieving process in the aftermath of her death.
 The book's title is a reference to what Bernall's final moments were erroneously reported to have been like.
 It had been widely reported that shooter Eric Harris had asked Bernall if she believed in God and when she responded with "yes", Harris shot and killed her, though in fact, no such exchange took place.